ckvignesh/oldRepo100DoC/log.md

 ### Day 11: November 4, 2021
 Thursday

-Felt burntout as I spent most of my first half coding.
+Felt burntout as I spent most of today's first half coding.
 Learnt to use the automated kanban board in Github Projects.
 Started one for my portfolio and resume page after I finalised my themes and another to work on my Github Landing Page.
 It looked like this before I started work on my Jekyll websites <br /> ![](Photos/Github%20Page.png).
 Here, CSS was the most used language.
 Now, things have changed due to my new projects. <br /> ![](Photos/Nov%204%20Github%20Page.png) <br /> But, I've decided to go ahead with React for my portfolio page.
 Only the Resume Page and the Under Construction Page will be in Jekyll.

 **Today's Progress:**